Snowdon Mountain Railway

 Pushed by original Swiss steam locomotives from 1896, the heritage carriages are accurate reconstructions of the Snowdon Mountain Tramroad & Hotels Co.'s observation carriages.
 The Snowdon Lily and The Mountain Goat are built on the original chassis and bogies from the carriages of 1896.
 Travel the way our ancestors did as you journey through the clouds to Yr Wyddfa, Snowdon.

 Passengers who prefer a little more room are advised to book their trip on the Heritage Steam Experience, seating 34 with a central isle.
-An average of three departures leave Llanberis daily from May to the end of September (weather permitting) and pre-booking is advisable to avoid disappointment.
+An average of three departures leave Llanberis from June to the end of October (weather permitting) and pre-booking is advisable to avoid disappointment.
 The return journey duration is approximately two and a half hours, which includes a 30-minute stop at the Summit.

 The Traditional Diesel Service

 New passenger carriages were built in 2013 for our Traditional Diesel Service to ensure that visitors to North Wales can continue to enjoy the Snowdon Mountain Railway experience for many years to come.

 Pushed by Hunslet Engine Company diesel locomotives, the contemporary diesel carriages seat up to 60 passengers.
-Departures leave Llanberis daily (weather permitting) from mid-March until the end of October, every 30 minutes from 9am subject to passenger demand.
-During the early season (March and April), trains are expected to travel to Clogwyn three quarters of the way to the Summit.
+Departures leave Llanberis (weather permitting) from June until the end of October.

 The nearest BR station is Bangor.